PIC4SeR/MPOSE2021_Dataset/README.md

 This repository contains pose data in a python-friendly format.
 Moreover, it also contains the scripts to generate MPOSE2021 dataset (RGB data) starting from the original RGB sequences belonging to the above-mentioned dataset.
 For licence-related reasons, the user must download RGB data from the original sources, as explanined in the manual.

+## Requirements
+The following requirements are needed to generate RGB data for MPOSE2021 (tested on Ubuntu 20.04).
+* ?? free disk space;
+* Python 3.8;
+* pip requirements as in "Requirements.txt"

+## Download pose data

+## Generate RGB data
 1. Download RGB archives from the following third-party repositories (NO unzip!):
   * [IXMAS Dataset](https://www.epfl.ch/labs/cvlab/data/data-ixmas10).
 Download "original IXMAS ROIs" archive.
   * [Weizmann Dataset](http://www.wisdom.weizmann.ac.il/~vision/SpaceTimeActions.html).
 Download actions: Walk, Run, Jump, Bend, One-hand wave, Two-hands wave, Jump in place.